The Modern Scribe

 Obstacles to Obedience

-- Lack of Understanding: We do fully understand God’s instruction.
+• We do not fully understand God’s instruction.

-- Pride: We find hard to completely submit.
+• We find it hard to completely submit.

 May your path be illuminated by the light of God’s truth.